Why High Price For High-quality LED Products? Part – 1

 As a consequence of LED technology development and its widespread adoption, prices are falling substantially and continuously in the LED lighting market.
 While price wars are everywhere among manufacturers, suppliers, and sellers, products of similar types still vary largely in price.
 As a consumer (or at least a potential one), are you just getting high with the lowering price?
 Have you ever thought about the stories lying in the price difference?
 Do you know how that would affect the products’ quality and user experience?
 Most importantly, what should you keep in mind before and during purchasing?

-Though price might be the first consideration for a large portion of consumers, it should never be the only one.
-A small step further will greatly benefit you: a better knowledge about the components and their qualities will help find the most cost-effective product to your needs, for they are the dominant factors of the price and quality of the eventual product.
+Though the price might be the first consideration for a large portion of consumers, it should never be the only one.
+A small step further will greatly benefit you: a better knowledge about the components and their qualities will help find the most cost-effective product for your needs, for they are the dominant factors of the price and quality of the eventual product.

 A Brief Introduction

 A lead frame is a metal structure encased in a transparent plastic cap.
 It protects the crystalline wafer and the wires, helps silicone molding, provides electrical connection, and influences the optical and electrical properties.
 The performance of an LED light depends directly on the lead frame’s structure.